 Due to the slightly acidic pH of apple cider vinegar mixed with 2-3 parts water, some experts believe it can also extend the life of hair color.
 But it has to be applied immediately after hair dye is rinsed off.
 Most hair dyes are alkaline, which opens up the hair cuticle.
 When hair color is applied, it can then penetrate to the hair’s inner cortex, where it can react with the hair’s pigment molecules to produce a color change.
 Acidic solutions applied after, like apple cider vinegar, may reseal the cuticle.
 This flattening may not only help hair color last longer, but also flatten the cuticle.
 Leaving your hair easier to comb and a bit shinier.

 However, if you try this no poo method, make sure to stop if you see that it is not doing your hair a favor.
 Still feel like you want to go no poo?
-Why not try natural supplements that will nourish your hair from the inside?
+Why not try natural supplements that will help nourish your hair from within?